Zhong-Lab-UCSD/GIVE_homepage/Readme.md

 ![2 minute show](figures/2-minutes-show.gif)

 How to use your own data instead of GIVE Data Hub data source?
-It's easy!
 Just learn more from [GIVE tutorials](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tree/master/tutorials)!
 You can set up your own GIVE service and build a powerful genome browser with you own data in less than 2 hours!

 ****************